What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 Common types of viruses that cause conjunctivitis include:

 These viruses are often airborne or spread through direct contact, especially in environments where dogs are in close quarters.
-Dogs can also catch the virus by inhaling respiratory droplets or by sharing water bowls, bedding, or toys with an infected dog.
+Sharing food, water bowls, toys, or bedding with infected dogs increases the risk of spreading these cases of conjunctivitis.

 Allergies and Irritants